barichd/jmodel/README.md

 Never change the name of the PDB file, as its filename provides the reference for instant access in the Protein Databank.
 Your PDB file should be at the same level as "3gap.pdb" and "1cgp.pdb".Usually when you initial download the pdb file it goes into a downloads folder.
 Move into your folder.
 8. Open BlueGriffon (either from the desktop or the Start menu).
 The departmental laptops have BlueGriffon installed.
 If your PC does not have BlueGriffon, download it at [http://bluegriffon.org/#download].
-9. Open the ```index.htm``` in BlueGriffon, (do this by clicking on open file, then typing \\parana.kenyon.edu\bio-tutorials into the dialog box then clicking on your molecule, then the index file, then open.
+9. Open the `index.htm` in BlueGriffon, (do this by clicking on open file, then typing \\parana.kenyon.edu\bio-tutorials into the dialog box then clicking on your molecule, then the index file, then open.
-10. Click on the Source button near the bottom of the screen.Scroll to the line that starts with ```var loadScript`` (should be about line 58).
+10. Click on the Source button near the bottom of the screen.Scroll to the line that starts with `var loadScript` (should be about line 58).
-11. Replace the "PDB" filename in ```load 3gap.pdb``` with the name of your own PDB file. **Be sure capitalization is consistent with your own filename.
+11. Replace the "PDB" filename in `load 3gap.pdb` with the name of your own PDB file. **Be sure capitalization is consistent with your own filename.
 12. At around lines 109-112 change the name of the molecule and the authors.
 This can also be changed on the BlueGriffon editor screen instead of in the source code.
 13. Save the tutorial.
 Note if the file is saved as an htm or html file.
 14. If not already up, open your tutorial in a browser window to see how your changes affect the page.
 You will need to wait a moment for your changes to take effect, after which you can press Control + Shift + R to reload the page and override the cache.
 You can also try refreshing the browser multiple times.
-Chrome worked as a browser on the departmental laptops.
-I've also had Firefox work.
+Chrome worked as a browser on the departmental laptops, but Firefox may work as well.

 ### Editing the text and buttons.